Skip to content

 Ten Beads and Boards: Building a Strong Foundation in Number Sense

 The Ten Beads and Boards material is a cornerstone of Montessori mathematics education, designed to introduce children to the fundamental concept of place value.
 By manipulating concrete materials, children develop a deep understanding of numbers, quantities, and the decimal system.
 Aim:1.
 To learn the traditional names of the tens from 10 - 90.2.
 To realize that 20 (twenty) is nothing but “2 tens”, etc.3.
 To realize how the numbers progress form 1 ten to the next – (1-99) How It Works The material consists of wooden boards with labeled compartments and sets of ten beads and individual beads.
 Through hands-on exploration, children learn to: Associate quantities with symbols: Children connect the number of beads with the corresponding number word.
 Understand place value: They grasp the concept of tens and units as building blocks of numbers.
 Develop number sense: Children develop a strong intuition for number relationships and patterns.
 Prepare for arithmetic: The material lays the groundwork for addition, subtraction, and multiplication.
 The Learning Process Introducing the Ten Beads and Boards material should be a gradual and engaging process.
 Begin with simple concepts and gradually increase complexity.
 Key steps in the learning process: Introduction to tens: Introduce the concept of ten as a group of ten ones.
 Counting in tens: Count by tens using the bead bars, emphasizing the pattern.
 Building numbers: Compose numbers from 11 to 99 using tens and units.
 Exchange: Demonstrate how to exchange ten units for one ten.
 Number patterns: Explore number patterns and sequences.
 Extending Learning To reinforce learning, incorporate these activities: Number line: Create a number line using the bead bars and number cards.
 Counting games: Develop games that involve counting by tens and ones.
 Storytelling with numbers: Create stories based on number quantities.
 Real-life connections: Connect the material to real-life situations (e.g., money, time).
 Benefits of Ten Beads and Boards The Ten Beads and Boards material offers several advantages: Concrete learning: Hands-on manipulation enhances understanding.
 Visual representation: The material provides a clear visual representation of numbers.
 Number sense development: Children develop a strong intuition for numbers and quantities.
-Preparation for higher math: The material lays the foundation for place value, addition, and subtraction.
-By using the Ten Beads and Boards material, children develop a solid understanding of numbers, which is crucial for future mathematical success.
+Preparation for higher math: The material establishes a strong foundation for understanding place value, addition, and subtraction.
+Using the Ten Beads and Boards material helps children build a strong number sense, laying the groundwork for future mathematical success.
 Beyond the Classroom The concepts learned with Ten Beads and Boards can be extended to everyday life.
-For example, children can count objects in tens, use the material to help with shopping lists, or play number-based games with family members.
-By incorporating the Ten Beads and Boards material into early childhood education, we provide children with a powerful tool for developing a strong foundation in mathematics.
+For example, children can count objects in tens, use the material to create shopping lists, or engage in number-based games with family members for practical learning.
+Integrating the Ten Beads and Boards material into early childhood education equips children with a valuable tool to build a strong mathematical foundation.
 Montessori Inspired Toy Collection - Inspire your child's natural curiosity with our Montessori-inspired toy collection.
 Crafted from sustainable beech wood and soft cotton, these toys are designed to promote sensory exploration, fine motor skills, and cognitive development.
 Safe, non-toxic, and certified by BIS and ASTM.

 Learn more